binduscbindusc-glitch/variables/README.md

 # variables
-this program demonstrates the use of variables in Python to store and display different types of data.
+This program demonstrates the use of variables in Python to store and display different types of data.